viktor-br/tradesman-api/README.md

 and go inside the directory.

 ## Build docker images
-We need to build two docker image, not to rely on 3rd party images.
+We need to build two docker images, not to rely on 3rd party images.

 Build docker image for PHP cli with composer:
 ```bash